 Beyound Borders: Young People with Disabilities Volunteering Abroad

-Interested in international volunteering?
-Are you a young person with a disability?
-Join us to learn about European Solidarity Corps volunteering possibilities & the support for and the experiences of volunteers with disabilities.
+Interested in international volunteering as a young person with a disability?
+Join us to learn about European Solidarity Corps volunteering!

 1) Beyond Borders: Susanna Halme – Volunteering as a Person with a Visual Impairment at a Youth Exchange organisation in Austria